 What will SpIRIT discover?

 SpIRIT will be part of the larger HERMES-TP/SP mini-constellation.
 It will help them localise the source of X-ray and Gamma ray bursts seen from Earth, by comparing the arrival time of the wavefronts across the different satellites in the constellation.
 See the science.

 How big is SpIRIT?

-SpIRIT will be a 6U CubeSat weighing in at 10 kilograms.
+SpIRIT is a 6U CubeSat weighing in at 11.5 kilograms.
 During the launch phase, SpIRIT will measure 100mm x 226mm x 365mm, but once it reaches orbit and extends its solar arrays, it will have a wingspan of 820mm.